Lecaethomas/LCLU_Frenchguiana/README.md

 All This was developped with GEE Javasript Code Editor ( https://code.earthengine.google.com/ ).
 Once you have an Google account, you only have to subscrive to the service.
 Then copy/paste the code in the Code Editor and run it

-This work takes place in the context of an internship of three months (fourth year of geography) in the french agriculture ministry that aimed at automaticaly and yearly spoting LCLU in the french region of Guiana (South America).
+This work takes place in the context of an internship of three months (fourth year of geography study) in the french agriculture ministry that aimed at automaticaly and yearly spot the LCLU in the french region of Guiana (South America).

 //FEEL FREE//:
 Those programms are licensed under an MIT style license with the